pludoni/rspec_include/README.md

 * executable: nf and of
   * nf -> rspec --next-failure
   * of -> rspec --only-failures
+* Devise Test helpers loaded, if Devise is available, and included in Controller specs

 * Shared Contexts that can be included on demand:
   * include_context 'mails' - For working with ActionMailer::Base.deliveries